 GPTY Short Volume

-YieldMax AI & Tech Portfolio Option Income ETF (GPTY) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $61.5M, listed on AMEX, carrying a beta of 1.72 to the broader market.
-The YieldMax AI & Tech Portfolio Option Income ETF (GPTY) is an actively managed exchange-traded fund that seeks to generate current income and capital appreciation through investments in a portfolio of approximately 15 to 30 publicly traded companies within the AI sector. public since 2025-01-23.
+YieldMax AI & Tech Portfolio Option Income ETF (GPTY) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $60.9M, listed on AMEX, carrying a beta of 1.83 to the broader market.
+The YieldMax AI & Tech Portfolio Option Income ETF (GPTY) is a dynamically managed exchange-traded fund designed to provide investors with both ongoing income and potential growth in value. public since 2025-01-23.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.